 Highs

-- It's right on the beach, and from some of the rooms you can reach out and touch the sand
+- It's right on the beach, and most rooms have ocean views

-- The staff, the 'Salt Shakers', are wonderful - always happy and helpful
+- The team are wonderful – always happy and helpful

-- The food is fabulous - fruit, leaves and vegetables come straight from their own farm, and all diets are catered for (there's an extensive vegan menu)
+- Two restaurants and two bars, and the food is fabulous – fruit, leaves and vegetables come from 100% organic farms, and all diets are catered for (there's an extensive vegan menu)

-- Authentic curated experiences and an innovate skill swap platform to introduce guests to local Mauritian people as well as the island
+- Authentic curated experiences and an innovative skill swap platform to introduce guests to local Mauritian people as well as the island

 Lows